SnowzNZ/volt/README.md

 </h1>
 <p align="center">

-Simple windows tray tool to manage your active powerplan.
+Simple windows tray tool to apply a power plan based on the current power state.